Croatian National Bank: History

 In June 1995, even before the Croatian War of Independence had come to an end, the National Bank organized the first Dubrovnik Economic Conference (DEC), an annual event that has been held without interruption since then, including in 2020 during the COVID-19 pandemic.

 By amendments of Constitution of Croatia in 1997, the Bank's earlier name National Bank of Croatia (Narodna banka Hrvatske) was changed to Croatian National Bank (Hrvatska narodna banka).
 Also in 1997, the CNB became a full member of the Bank for International Settlements; Banking sector restructuring occurred throughout the 1990s, culminating in the resignation of all members of the CNB's Council led by Governor Marko Škreb in July 2000 in response to the Croatian Parliament's refusal to accept its report for 1998 and the first half of 1999.

 Boris Vujčić joined the National Bank as head of its Research Department in 1996, became its Deputy Governor in 2000, and assumed the role of Governor in 2012.
+He held the position of Governor until his appointment as Vice-President of the European Central Bank in June 2026.